 \subsubsection{Challenges and barriers}

 Adoption and collaboration of OSS in the public sector does not come without friction.
-Several challenges are reiterated in literature impacting the implementation of OSS policies, and the realization of their intended effects.
+Several challenges are reiterated in the literature impacting the implementation of OSS policies and the realisation of their intended effects.

-Culture is one area commonly highlighted, including a comfort with status quo and resistance towards change~\citep{persson2024soft}, and alternatives towards established proprietary solutions~\citep{deller2008open, koloniaris2018possibilities}.
-Switching to an OSS-based solution may require multiple tools be integrated, and not all functionalities being present ``out-of the box'' creating further resistance among end-users~\citep{cassell2008governments, koloniaris2018possibilities}.
-Risk-aversiveness may also be a factor in the IT departments even though OSS and proprietary solutions may very well co-exist~\citep{rossi2006study}.
-Koloniaris et al.~\citep{koloniaris2018possibilities} reports from a Greek municipal context how the IT departments may be \textit{``sceptical and doubtful about the possibility of a radical change in the way they work and support their departments and the possibility that they would be requested to learn and support something totally new''}.
-Buy-in is required from all parts of the organization, including political, top-level, organizational, end user, and IT~\citep{silic2017open}.
+Culture is one area commonly highlighted, including a comfort with the status quo and resistance to change~\cite{persson2024soft}, as well as alternatives to established proprietary solutions~\cite{deller2008open, koloniaris2018possibilities}.
+Switching to an OSS-based solution may require multiple tools to be integrated, and not all functionalities may be present ``out of the box'', creating further resistance among end-users~\cite{cassell2008governments, koloniaris2018possibilities}.
+Risk-aversiveness may also be a factor in IT departments, even though OSS and proprietary solutions may co-exist~\cite{rossi2006study}.
+Koloniaris et al.~\cite{koloniaris2018possibilities} report from a Greek municipal context how the IT departments may be \textit{``sceptical and doubtful about the possibility of a radical change in the way they work and support their departments and the possibility that they would be requested to learn and support something totally new''}.
+Buy-in is required from all parts of the organisation, including the political, top-level, organisational, end-user, and IT~\cite{silic2017open}.

-Leadership support, be it from the local policy-makers or management is especially highlighted as cumbersome.
-Short-term horizons, and risk aversiveness are commonly impeding characteristics.
-One reason includes that the adoption of OSS may involve technical risks in terms of tailoring and integrating identified components~\citep{cassell2008governments, silic2017open}.
-Existing relationships with established vendors, and lobbying from the same, further complicates matters~\citep{oram2011promoting}, including the blocking of potential policies in support for OSS adoption~\citep{chan2017coding}.
-Organizational aspects related to hierarchy and communication between leadership and other parts of PSOs is also key factor for success~\citep{cassell2008governments}.
+Securing leadership support, whether from local policymakers or management, is especially highlighted as cumbersome.
+Short-term horizons and risk aversion are commonly impeding characteristics.
+One reason is that adopting OSS may entail technical risks in tailoring and integrating identified components~\cite{cassell2008governments, silic2017open}.
+Existing relationships with established vendors, and lobbying from the same, further complicate matters~\cite{oram2011promoting}, including the blocking of potential policies in support of OSS adoption~\cite{chan2017coding}.
+Organisational aspects related to hierarchy and communication between leadership and other parts of PSOs are also key factors for success~\cite{cassell2008governments}.